 Master Trust Limited Grants 9,45,200 Stock Options to Eligible Employees Under ESOP 2025

-Master Trust Limited's Nomination & Remuneration Committee approved the grant of 9,45,200 stock options under ESOP 2025 to eligible employees on 16th May, 2026.
-Each option is convertible into one fully paid-up equity share of face value INR 1/- each, with the exercise price set at a discount not exceeding 20% of the prevailing market price.
-Options vest over a maximum of 4 years at 25% annually, subject to continued employment and performance conditions, with no lock-in applicable post-exercise except as required by law.
+Master Trust Limited announced the grant of 9,45,200 stock options to eligible employees under its Employee Stock Option Plan 2025, approved by the Nomination & Remuneration Committee on 16th May, 2026.
+Each option is convertible into one equity share at face value of INR 1/-, with the exercise price set at up to 20% discount to the prevailing market price.
+Options vest over 4 years at 25% annually, with a maximum exercise period of 4 years from the date of respective vesting, and no lock-in period applies post-exercise except as required by law.

 *this image is generated using AI for illustrative purposes only.